AgoraIO-Usecase/AgoraChat-rn/README.md

 Agora Chat UIKit for React-Native is a development kit with an user interface that enables an easy and fast integration of standard chat features into new or existing client apps.
 Agora Chat CallKit for React-Native is a development kit with an user interface that enables an easy and fast integration of RTC video/audio calling into new or existing client app.

-The repository mainly includes the following sub-projects:
+The general structure of the repository is as follows:
+.
+├── UIKit SDK
+├── CallKit SDK
+├── UIKit Demo
+└── CallKit Demo

 - `example`: This is a demo example of a relatively complete UIKit.
 Including user login, logout, session management, contact management, group management, chat management, basic settings, etc.
 - `examples/callkit-example`: This is a demonstration example of audio and video calls.
 Including single-person and multi-person audio and video call functions.
-- `packages/react-native-chat-uikit`: UIKit SDK project
+- `packages/react-native-chat-UIKit`: UIKit SDK project
 - `packages/react-native-chat-callkit`: CallKit SDK project

-Find out more about Agora Chat UIKit or CallKit for React-Native at [DOCS](./docs/v2/index.md).
-If you need any help in resolving any issues or have questions, [visit our community](https://github.com/AgoraIO-Usecase/AgoraChat-rn).

 ## Requirements